Rockland Man Arrested For Burglary Of Religious Academy, Police Say

 A man has been arrested in connection with a burglary at an area religious academy.

 Rockland County resident Aharon Greenfield, 34, of Monsey, was arrested on Wednesday, Feb.
 12, for the burglary that took place on Friday, Jan.
-31, said Clarkstown Police Office Norma Peters.
+31, said Clarkstown Police Office Norman Peters.

 The incident occurred at Ashar Adolph Schreiber Hebrew Academy, at 360 New Hempstead Rd. in New City, he said.